Winston-Hsiao/1-Rep-Max-Calculator/README.md

 ## Potential Future Additions
 * Add ability for users to save calculated maxes
-    * can be achieved with the additions of MongoDB express.js, and node.js
+    * can be achieved with the additions of MongoDB, express.js, and node.js
-        * store user's name, body weight, and maxes in JSON
+        * store user's name, body weight, and SBD maxes in JSON
     * can also be achieved with cookies and storing data client side local device browser
 * Add more pages/features
     * potential overhaul of project to *Lifting Math*